ropensci/traits/README.md

 traits
 =======

-R wrapper to various APIs for species trait data.
+R client for various sources of species trait data.

 To be included, with the associated function prefix: